sjdemartini/graphene-django-permissions/CONTRIBUTING.md

 ### Write Documentation

-Graphene Django Permissions could always use more documentation, whether as part of the official Graphene Django Permissions docs, in docstrings, or even on the web in blog posts, articles, and such.
+Graphene Django Permissions could always use more documentation, whether as part of the Graphene Django Permissions README, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback